FujiSunflower/hello-git/README.md

 # hello-git
-To practice how to use GitHub
+To practice how to use GitHub!